Why Negative Goals Sabotage Your Success

 The disconnect between what people intend to do and what they actually do.
 Positive goal framing helps bridge this gap by creating clearer action paths and reducing psychological resistance.

-The belief that abilities can be developed through dedication and hard work, creating a love of learning and resilience essential for achievement.
-Positive goal framing naturally supports and reinforces a growth mindset.
+The belief that abilities can be developed through dedication and hard work.
+Positive goal framing naturally supports a growth mindset.

 An approach to goal-setting that ensures objectives are Specific, Measurable, Achievable, Relevant, and Time-bound.
 The SMART framework complements positive goal framing by adding structure and clarity.